raspberrypilearning/scratch-3d-science/en/step_1.md

 ### What you will make

-You will create your own 3D crafted model, and add LEDs and maybe some sound, to craft your very digital demonstration.
+You will create your own 3D crafted model, and add LEDs and maybe some sound, to craft your very own digital demonstration.

 --- no-print ---